yunke-wang/WGAIL/README.md

  ```

 ## Acknowledegement
-We would like to thank the authors of 2IWIL and IC-GAIL.
+We would like to thank the authors of [2IWIL/IC-GAIL][https://github.com/kristery/Imitation-Learning-from-Imperfect-Demonstration].
 Our code structure is largely based on their source code.